 Applies the scientific method of study to cell biology, genetics, and molecular biology.
 Lectures are integrated with laboratory exercises.
-Successful completion satisfies the requirements for a major or minor in Biology and is an option for the Natural Sciences component in general education requirements.
+Successful completion satisfies the requirements for a major or minor in Biology.
 Prerequisite: A minimum ACT mathematics sub score of 16 or an Accuplacer algebra score of 33-120.
 Corequisite: General education mathematics course unless waiver requirements are met.
 Note: Students must first complete or test out of the reading sequence before taking this course.
 Course rotation: All semesters.